 The Virtual School Team have an in-depth understanding of national guidance and statutory requirements, current research and best practice in schools and other councils.
 The team includes:

 - Virtual school head teacher – monitoring and challenging the education provision for all CLA and managing the Pupil Premium Plus funding to raise attainment for CLA

 - Virtual school senior teacher – supporting and monitoring curriculum delivery across primary and secondary schools and managing primary staff

-- Virtual School Pastoral Manager worker – supporting and monitoring attendance across primary and secondary schools and managing secondary staff
+- Virtual School Pastoral Manager– supporting and monitoring attendance across primary and secondary schools and managing secondary staff

 - Education support workers for CLA – delivering direct intervention with children, mentoring children, supporting and challenging other professionals (including social care staff and foster carers) to deliver high quality education provision appropriate to the needs of the child

 - Education Support Worker for POST CLA – liaising with foster carers, adoptive families, and special guardians.
 Supporting access to appropriate education and training settings, support for families within their locality and helping navigate the education services available

 - Personal Education Plan (PEP) Quality Assurance Officers – attending PEP meetings for children placed outside Wigan and those in POST 16 settings.
 Ensuring plans are appropriate to meet the child’s needs, processes are appropriately followed and local resources are utilised with the ultimate goal to ensure children have access to high quality appropriate education and training.